 Tamara Goldbogen is the Beverley Taylor Sorenson Endowed Chair for Arts Learning and director of the award-winning Arts Learning Collaborative at Weber State University.
 She teaches in the College of Arts & Humanities, the College of Education, and the Honors Program.
 Tamara’s creative and scholarly work focuses on theatre for young audiences, drama-based pedagogy, and arts integration.
 Tamara has received numerous accolades for her teaching such as the Presidential Teaching Excellence Award, and the Joseph and Holly Nye Bauman Outstanding Faculty in Honors Award.
 She holds a Master of Fine Arts in Drama and Theatre for Youth from the University of Texas at Austin.

-School Districts Covered: North Summit, Park City, and South Summit
+School Districts Covered: Statewide, North Summit, Park City, and South Summit